Somto-O/dev-folio/README.md

 - **Contact**: How to get in touch

 ## 📄 License
-This project is open-source and available under the [MIT License](LICENSE).
+This open-source project is available under the [MIT License](LICENSE).

 ---